Deep Agents

 Text2SQL requires four components:

-1. Adapter - Connects to your database (PostgreSQL, SQLite, or SQL Server)
+1. Adapter - Connects to your database (PostgreSQL, SQLite, SQL Server, MySQL/MariaDB, or BigQuery)

 2. Grounding - Configures database introspection (see Grounding for advanced options)